 The lifetime achievement award will take the form of an inscribed plaque or trophy together with lifetime membership of the ICS.
 The awardee will be invited to the following annual meeting to receive their award with free registration, travel and accommodation (in accordance with the ICS Travel Policy) and invitations to chairman’s reception, welcome reception and annual dinner.

-Lifetime honorary membership will thereafter include annual membership privileges, free registration to future annual meetings, together with invitations to the chairman's reception, welcome reception and annual dinner.
+Lifetime honorary membership will thereafter include annual membership privileges, free registration to future annual meetings, together with invitations to the welcome reception and annual dinner.

 2020 - Alan Wein

 2018 - Sender Herschorn